Jose Luis Nazario Jr.

 with US District Court Judge Stephen G. Larson presiding.
 He was acquitted on August 28, 2008.

 Nazario's defense team included Joseph Preis, Jared N. Klein and David Foberg, lawyers from the firm Pepper Hamilton, a firm that had worked previously on behalf of Guantanamo detainees.

-After US District Court Judge Virginia A. Phillips ruled in favor of Riverside in a civil suite Navario launched Richard K. De Atley of the Press Enterprise wrote that court statements revealed that the main reason Riverside had not re-instated Navario was not that Riverside investigators concluded Navario had in fact killed the Iraqi civilians; rather it was "troubling statements" from Federal wiretaps of Navario's phone, and a "2008 domestic abuse court action".
+After US District Court Judge Virginia A. Phillips ruled in favor of Riverside in a civil suite Nazario launched Richard K. De Atley of the Press Enterprise wrote that court statements revealed that the main reason Riverside had not re-instated Nazario was not that Riverside investigators concluded Navario had in fact killed the Iraqi civilians; rather it was "troubling statements" from Federal wiretaps of Nazario's phone, and a "2008 domestic abuse court action".

-Navario had sued, based on the Uniformed Services Employment and Reemployment Rights Act, asking for $6 million in damages.
+Nazario had sued, based on the Uniformed Services Employment and Reemployment Rights Act, asking for $6 million in damages.

-De Atley quoted a passage from the wiretaps which stated Navario said: "it was 'fun to ... around with people,' that he gets 'to beat somebody's ... because they're drunk,' ".
-De Atley noted that the court papers did not include evidence Navario had beaten vulnerable members of the public for kicks.
+De Atley quoted a passage from the wiretaps which stated Nazario said: "it was 'fun to ... around with people,' that he gets 'to beat somebody's ... because they're drunk,' ".
+De Atley noted that the court papers did not include evidence Nazario had beaten vulnerable members of the public for kicks.

-The transcripts also recorded Navario discussing how to subvert the reliability of polygraph tests with another police officer.
+The transcripts also recorded Nazario discussing how to subvert the reliability of polygraph tests with another police officer.

-According to De Atley in a passage in the wiretap transcripts that had been deemed inadmissible at his manslaughter trial, but had been admissible at his civil suit, Navario described "how to respond directly if asked he had murdered anyone."
-De Atley wrote Navario said: "Just be like, yeah, I was in combat.
+According to De Atley in a passage in the wiretap transcripts that had been deemed inadmissible at his manslaughter trial, but had been admissible at his civil suit, Nazario described "how to respond directly if asked he had murdered anyone."
+De Atley wrote Nazario said: "Just be like, yeah, I was in combat.
 And they waive all that ..."

-Navario's lawyers had argued that, if the city decided not to put any weight on the murder allegations once Navario was acquitted they should have dropped the investigation, so they would not have come across the domestic violence court action, or Navario's statements captured in the Federal wiretaps.
+Nazario's lawyers had argued that, if the city decided not to put any weight on the murder allegations once Nazario was acquitted they should have dropped the investigation, so they would not have come across the domestic violence court action, or Nazario's statements captured in the Federal wiretaps.